The Thin Line Between Comprehension and Persuasion in LLMs: Ablation Studies

 \subsection{Impact of Text on Persuasion}

-LLMs always output grammatical, well-constructed text.
-In contrast, the participants had to spend time constructing and typing arguments.
-This means that the evaluation of the arguments could be influenced by the quality of the writing.
-In this study, we converted all transcripts to audio.
-To prevent any bias by the audience, we set both players as similarly-sounding male voices speaking a neutral American accent.\footnote{The field remains divided in this: arguments in favour \cite{doi:10.1177/0361684317696257} are as prevalent as arguments against \cite{doi:10.1177/19401612211025499}; and audience attitudes also matter \cite{AndersonNilssonClayton2021}.} We then separated the audience in three groups of five: \begin{itemize} \item Group A was unaware of AI involvement. \item Group B was aware that one or both players were AI, but were not told which. \item Group C knew which players were AI. \end{itemize}

-The audience was requested to fill out brief before-and-after surveys (\appref{survey}) measuring their agreement with the debate's topic.
-They were also asked at the end if their position on the subject had changed.
-The results, displayed in \figref{changedbeliefs}, indicate that Group A changed their position almost twice (62.0\%) as often as Groups B and C (34.1\% and 34.9\%, respectively).
-Note that, in the audience, on average 7 (out of 15) participants changed their minds in any debate.
+Judgements of the arguments (and thus persuasiveness of the text) could be influenced by the quality of the writing.
+In order to focus on persuasiveness over grammaticality, we converted all transcripts to audio.
+See \appref{methods} for details on this.
+To prevent any bias by the audience, we set both players as similarly-sounding male voices speaking a neutral North American accent.\footnote{The field remains divided in this: arguments in favour \cite{doi:10.1177/0361684317696257} are as prevalent as arguments against \cite{doi:10.1177/19401612211025499}; and audience attitudes also matter \cite{AndersonNilssonClayton2021}.} Then, we separated the audience in three groups of five: \begin{itemize} \item Group A was unaware of AI involvement. \item Group B was aware that one or both players were AI, but were not told which. \item Group C knew which players were AI. \end{itemize} Audience members were requested to fill out brief before-and-after surveys (\appref{survey}) measuring their agreement with the debate's topic.
+The results indicate that Group A changed their position almost twice (62.0\%) as often as Groups B and C (34.1\% and 34.9\%, respectively) (\figref{changedbeliefs}).
+On average 7 (out of 15) participants changed their minds in any debate.
 Further analysis demonstrated that this change had a homogenisation effect: prior to the debates we observed a large variation in agreement.
 Afterwards, Groups B and C reported no change, and in almost all debates Group A indicated a slight change.
 There was little agreement amongst groups about who was the winner ($\kappa_w$ = 0.31).
-When evaluating the sway of Groups B and C based on their belief or knowledge of AI-based participants, the listeners often indicated that it did not sway their choice of winner.
+When evaluating the sway of Groups B and C based on their belief or knowledge of AI-based participants, listeners often indicated that it did not sway their choice of winner.
 However, these groups also reported small agreement ($\kappa_w$ = 0.37).